berardo/ICanWorkForYou/readme.md

 It is a simple project to show my background in Java and PHP.

-It is compounded by a Java desktop application that simulates a web server.
+It is compounded by a Java desktop application that simulates a web server and a PHP site to show informations about me.
 Under [src](https://github.com/berardo/ICanWorkForYou/tree/master/src/) directory you find all Java sources.
 A swing JFrame with buttons to start and stop a Socket.
 When you click at the start button, it will create a ServerSocket at port 8001 (it must not be in use).